aroundall/j-dep-analyzer/README.md

 # J-Dep Analyzer (Web)

-A web app to upload Maven `pom.xml` files, parse direct dependencies, store them in SQLite, and explore them via an interactive graph and list views.
+A web app to upload Maven `pom.xml` files, parse direct dependencies, store them in a database (SQLite or GCP CloudSQL PostgreSQL), and explore them via an interactive graph and list views.

 ## Requirements